hack3ric/flow/README.md

 - initiate BGP session actively;
 - currently support VRF and VPN routes.

+**Flow has yet to be tested thoroughly and not suitable for production for now.
+Use and test at your own risk!**

 ## Implemented RFCs/Drafts

 - [RFC 8955](https://www.rfc-editor.org/rfc/rfc8955.html): Dissemination of Flow Specification Rules